Dushyant15/ComputerVision_App462/README.md

 ## Using_CreateML_to_train_a_CNN_Model

   >(1) How do I upload the training and test pictures and train the module using CreateML?

+## Export_the_trained_model
   >(2) How do I copy the trained model to the local dir for further deployment / integration with the iOS app ?

-    You can watch my youtube video that describes the steps to accomplish above mentioned two tasks:
+    You can watch my youtube video that describes the steps to accomplish above mentioned two steps:

     https://www.youtube.com/watch?v=M58_XOyJW04&feature=youtu.be